briannazawadzki/examples/sgd/README.md

 * RML imaging: `src/sgd.py`

 # Usage
-You can produce the final image using Snakemake by
+You can produce a final image using Snakemake by
 ```
 snakemake -c1 all
 ```

-To experiment, we recommend an iterative workflow, save progress, and visualize your results as you explore the dataset, use commands like
+To experiment, we recommend an iterative workflow where you save progress and visualize your results as you explore the dataset.
+For example, use commands like

 ```
 python src/sgd.py --tensorboard-log-dir=runs/exp0 --save-checkpoint=checkpoints/0.pt
 ```

-More options with `python src/sgd.py --help`.
-View training progress with Tensorboard.
+and then view training progress with Tensorboard.

 # Strategy